TakingITGlobal/a11ize/README.md

 ![Demo of a11ize](rydemo.png)

-A React-based accessibility toolkit for creating accessible websites.
+A React-based accessibility toolkit to make any website accessible. a11ize is fast, extensible, and most importantly, lightweight (21.55 kb gzipped without core-js).

 Check out a live demo at [https://risingyouth.ca](https://risingyouth.ca).